BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 3) Modal Register

-The modal register or normal voice is the most commonly-used vocal register for it is used for normal speaking or singing.
+The modal register or normal voice is the most commonly-used vocal register for it is used for normal speaking or singing voice.

 4) Vocal Fry